 light characteristic (LITCHR)

 See S-101 DCEG clause 19.4 for the listings of allowable values.
 Values populated in S-57 for this attribute other than the allowable values will not be converted across to S-101.
 Data Producers are advised to check any populated values for LITCHR on LIGHTS and amend appropriately.

-The S-101 attribute signal generation introduces the option to encode additional information related to Light Fog Detector.
-There is no corresponding encoding for this information on LIGHTS in S-57 – for full capability S-101 data, Data Producers will be required to populate this attribute manually, if considered necessary.
+The following additional requirements for S-57 dataset conversion must be noted:

+The S-101 attribute vertical length has been introduced to encode the height of a light above the sea surface for Light Fog Detector attached to floating structures.
+This information is encoded in S-57 on LIGHTS using the attribute INFORM (see clause 2.3).
+In order for this information to be converted across to S-101, the text string encoded in INFORM on the LIGHTS should be in a standardised format, such as Height of light xx metres, where xx is the height of the light.

 S-57 Geo object: Light (LIGHTS) (P)

 S-101 Geo feature: Light Air Obstruction (P) (S-101 DCEG Clause 19.5)